 - The Room of Silence is on the base of the gate.
 It’s a non-denominational room meant for quiet reflection within the more chaotic touristy Brandenburg Gate area.
 If you plan to visit, be considerate and keep children out of the room if you don’t think they can respect the silence.

 Here are some options for family-friendly day trips and some pay in advance/skip the line tickets to consider for your trip to Germany.
-I apologize in advance because I’m pretty sure I think everything I’ve listed is a “must do”.
+I apologize in advance because I’m pretty sure I think everything I’ve listed is a “must-do”.
 However, I tried to curate the options to my favorites to make this a little less intimidating.
-(I will be adding more soon, though.)

 (These links are affiliate links.)